Explore Countries

 Improve Your IELTS Reading Skills with Free Practice Papers- Download Now!

-Concept of Role Theory Reading Passage
+The Concept of Role Theory IELTS Reading Passage

-The passage below, "Concept of Role Theory," is a very common Reading passage in the IELTS exam.
+The passage below, "Concept of Role Theory," is a very common Reading passage in the IELTS Exam.
 You should spend about 20 minutes completing Questions 1-14 below based on the reading passage below.

 The Concept of Role Theory